Updated: 2 July 2022

-We’ve had a look at essential equipment for your home bar, time to take a look at the essential ingredients that will go into your cocktails.
+We’ve had a look at essential equipment for your home bar, so it’s time to take a look at the essential ingredients that will go into your cocktails.

 Working as a cocktail bartender gives you the luxury of entire back bars full of wonderful, exotic ingredients to taste and play around with.
 Home bars tend to be a bit less well-stocked, as most of us have little things like money/space/time/partners to get in the way, however if you try and stock a few main ingredients you should find that you can make a pretty good selection of good, classic cocktails.